Auri-Fex/Halcova/halcova/stories/04_the_warden_story_v3.md

 "Then find someone.
 Build something.
 Because the truth you're carrying—it matters.
 And when the system falls, someone's going to need to know what it was built on."

 He was silent for a long moment.
-Studying her the way he'd studied her a month ago, when she'd taken his echoes and let him keep the bone disc.
+Studying her the way he'd studied her weeks ago, when she'd taken his echoes and let him keep the bone disc.

 "You're not just warning me," he said.
 "You're asking me to do something."